Being A Student In Germany: 2016 vs 2017 – What Has Changed?

-Germany has a different university calendar from most other countries within the European Union and they enjoy very different holiday periods.
+Germany has a different university calendar from most other countries within the European Union, and they enjoy very different holiday periods.
 While some may see this as a negative, it can prove beneficial for a number of reasons.

 Courses in Germany begin in mid-October for the first semester and end in mid-February of the following year.
 A two-month holiday period is then granted, with examinations taking place in early February.

 The second semester then begins in mid-April and ends in mid-July.
-Once again, two months of vacation are granted and the cycle continues.
+Once again, two months of vacation are granted, and the cycle continues.

 Introduction of tuition fees for university students

-In 2016, there was no payment of tuition fees for international students, but this has been reintroduced to autumn 2017.
+In 2016, there was no payment of tuition fees for international students, but this has been reintroduced since autumn 2017.
 Even though the promise was made not to introduce general fees, the Baden-Württemberg state government announced the reintroduction of tuition fees to international students.